 The FI8904W comes with the smaller lens, a 3.6 mm, giving it the wider viewing angle of the two, 37 degrees.
 The FI8905W comes with a bigger lens, giving it a more narrow viewing angle of 25 degrees.

 Also, the FI8905W comes with 60 IR LED lights for night vision, giving it a distance of 30 meters (60 IR LED lights) of viewing at night, compared to the FI8904W's night vision range of 15 meters (24 IR LED lights).

-The main differences between the FI8910W and the FI8608W have to do with the video compression.
-The FI8608W comes with newer H.264 video compression for smoother video and smaller file sizes, which means you will be able to store many more pictures and video with this camera compared to many of the other models that run on older MJPEG compression.
-One more unique feature is that the FI8608W comes with an integrated SD card slot for local internal storage on the camera itself.
-An SD card can be browsed remotely as well through the web interface.
+The main differences between the FI8910W and the FI9821W have to do with the video compression and resolution.
+The FI9821W supports a resolution of 1280x720 versus the 640x480 resolution of the FI8910W.
+The higher resolution provides better quality video and pictures.
+Also, the FI9821W comes with newer H.264 video compression for smoother video and smaller file sizes, which means you will be able to store many more pictures and video with this camera compared to many of the other models that run on older MJPEG compression.
+One more unique feature is that the FI9821W comes with an integrated SD card slot for local internal storage on the camera itself.

 POE cameras allow cameras to be powered by an Ethernet cable, without being plugged in with a power supply.
 These cameras need to be used in conjunction with a compatible POE Switch and are suitable when you'd like to place a camera in an area which has no power outlet available, but running Ethernet cable is an option.